christopherL91/CV/source/cv.md

     *   Proficient: Go, Javascript, Java, C/C++, Python.
     *   Familiar with: Haskell, Erlang, Prolog, Scala.

-*   Tools:

-    *   Docker
-    *   ELK-Stack

 *   Version Control: Git

-*   Databases:

-    *   MongoDB
-    *   RethinkDB
-    *   CouchDB
-    *   PostgreSQL
+*   Databases: MongoDB, RethinkDB, CouchDB, PostgreSQL

-*   Operating Systems:
+*   Operating Systems: Mac OS, Gnu/Linux

-    *   Mac OS
-    *   Gnu/Linux

-#   Relevant Work Experience {-}
+#   Professional Experience {-}

 2015--Present
 :   **Devops engineer**; The Quality Advertisement Company (QUAD)

-> Develop and maintain a group of highly distributed applications using node, go and scala.
+> Develop and maintain a group of highly distributed applications using a combination of
+> node, go and scala.
-> Build a scalable network using Docker, VMware vCloud and various other tools.
+> Build a scalable network using Docker, Vmware vCloud, AWS and various other tools.
 > Manage all phases of software development, from coding and prototyping through
 > testing and deployment.

 Accomplishments:

-*   Handle hundred of thousands of requests every day and successfully store the results in a database for further analysis.
+*   Boost the effectives and performance of the system by using technologies targeted at multi core processors, gaining near 2x the speed.
-*   Use docker swarm to scale the infrastructure when needed to handle requests from Sweden's biggest news sites.
+*   Manage up to 20 computers using docker swarm to scale the infrastructure when needed to handle hundred of thousands of requests from Sweden's biggest news sites.
-*   Create a responsive web application using react, redux and d3 to consume and the visualize the analyzed data in near realtime.
+*   Developed a responsive web application using modern web technologies such as react, redux and d3 to consume and visualize the huge amount of data produced from ads.
+*   Supervise the infrastructure in near realtime using tools such as the ELK-stack and Datadog to effectively discover pitfall and strengthen the infrastructure.

-#   Other Work Experiences {-}
+#   Other Experiences {-}

 2010--2011
 :   **Military Service**; Swedish Armed Forces

-The army gave

 2007--2015
 :   **Shop assistant**; Hemköp Wasahallen

+Part time job, worked mainly on the floor unpacking the deliveries that came in the morning and when needed assist in the checkout.

 #   Positions Of Responsibility {-}